NeedsMoreGrey/DND/docs/rules/level-1-feat.md

 # Level 1 Feat
 These feats have been taken directly from the new Player's Handbook (2024).
-You may choose any feat from this list.
+You may choose any feat from this list at level 1 during character creation.

 ## Alert
 You gain the following benefits: